Recent Blog Posts

 If beef is Certified Organic it could be raised on a corn or grain diet, but still have some access to pasture.
 So you can assume at least a small amount of their nutrition is coming from grass.
 However, you’d need to talk to the farmer or the brand to verify how much.
 USDA Certified Organic does guarantee that your beef will be free of contaminants and could have some higher nutrition stats too.

-Another benefit to this is that their immune systems will not be constantly on the defense and they are less likely to get sick so they won’t need daily antibiotics.
-Our farmers that we source from only administer antibiotics if an animal is sick, which is usually rare, but if the animal does get sick it is removed from the herd until it is feeling better and the antibiotics are all out of its system.
-Since the animals are on pasture year round, they are eating the grasses and producing manure to fertilize the grass, so spraying the pastures full of herbicides is not that common because the ecosystem is already working naturally.
+Another benefit to this is that their immune systems will not be constantly on the defense.
+They are less likely to get sick so they won’t need daily antibiotics.
+Our farmers we source from only administer antibiotics if an animal is sick.
+This is rare but if the animal does get sick it is removed from the herd until it is feeling better.
+This allows all of the antibiotics are out of its system.
+Since the animals are on pasture year round, they are eating the grasses and producing manure to fertilize the grass.
+Thus, spraying the pastures full of herbicides is not that common because the ecosystem is already working naturally.
 Sustaining the ecosystem of a wild, natural, and happy pasture does the work for the farmers!
 Our farmers in New Zealand and Australia practice rotational grazing.
 Additionally, most farmers will have other animals graze alongside their cattle, such as sheep.
 Sheep like weeds actually, so this practice helps to maintain their pasture as well!
-While grass fed beef that is not certified organic can possibly be exposed to chemicals, it is still much cleaner and more natural than conventional beef.
+While grass fed beef that is not certified organic can possibly be exposed to chemicals, it's still much cleaner and more natural than conventional beef.

 EEK!
 So, you need to keep in mind that the 3rd party labeling system is a business and is not free.
 And while Pre has gotten Non-GMO Project Verified, Whole30 Approved, Certified Paleo, and Keto Certified, we did have to go through a long auditing process and there were a lot of costs that we incurred for the certifications.